TV Globo

 The successful programming structure of TV Globo has not changed since the 1970s: In primetime Monday through Saturday it airs four telenovelas and the newscast Jornal Nacional.
 The three telenovelas, along with other productions are made in the net's Projac, the largest production center in South America.

 The four top-rated TV shows in Brazil are Globo's flashy hourlong soap operas, called novelas, at 6 pm, 7 p.m. and 9:00 p.m. nightly, and Globo's national evening news at 8 p.m.—all from the network's own studios.
 Globo also produces 90% of its programming.

-TV Globo (as it is known) has had a near monopoly on TV viewership and a symbiotic relationship with successive military and civilian governments.
+Globo (as it is known) has had a near monopoly on TV viewership and a symbiotic relationship with successive military and civilian governments.
 Its political and cultural sway in Brazil is unrivaled.
 "Globo has a very persuasive influence on diverse aspects of Brazilian society," comments Raul Reis, a former Brazilian journalist.
 Producing Brazilian-made programming in accordance with international technical standards, the television network grew to become the flagship of multimedia Globo Organization including cellular phone service, cable, television stations in Portugal and Mexico, book and magazine publishing, Internet and film production.
-Globo's cultural and financial power continues to grow.
-The company is dramatically expanding its role in Brazilian and Latin American media, transforming itself from an old-style family fiefdom into a twenty-first-century media conglomerate.
+The company is expanding its role in Brazilian and Latin American media, transforming from an old-style family fiefdom into a twenty-first-century media conglomerate.
 Most recently, Globo struck a strategic alliance with Microsoft, which paid $126 million in August for an 11.5 percent share in Globo Cabo, the company's cable subsidiary.
-Now an international economic powerhouse, Globo no longer needs the perks its proximity to local power once offered: It is on the road to becoming Latin America's prime player in the world's mass-media market.
+Now an international economic powerhouse, TV Globo no longer needs the perks its proximity to local power once offered: it is on the road to becoming Latin America's prime player in the world's mass-media market.